 - Frequently check your credit card statements for suspicious entries.
 If you spot anything strange, contact your credit card company immediately to question the charge.

 - Call the company before placing an order.
-See if a real person answers the phone and how difficult it is to get someone live.
+See if a real person answers the phone and how difficult it is to get someone to live.
 Ask for their return policy for damaged or inadequate goods, expected delivery dates, shipping and handling fees, and after-purchase support.

 - Watch for hidden extras added on at checkouts such as postage and packing costs, and handling fees.
 VAT and Customs charges for goods from overseas can add greatly to the final cost.